Foveluy/egg-blueprint/README.md

 ```

-# prefix url for all of endpoint
+# Prefix url for all of endpoint
 ```js
 //router.ts
 Blueprint(app,{prefix:'/api'})